javascript-tutorial/es.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 Visualmente, `let i` está fuera de `{...} `.
 Pero la construcción `for` es especial aquí: la variable, declarada dentro de ella, se considera parte del bloque.

-Visually, `let i` is outside of `{...}`.
-But the `for` construct is special here: the variable, declared inside it, is considered a part of the block.

 ## Funciones anidadas